microsoft/nearobject-framework/README.md

-# Secure Location, Ranging, and Proximity (SLRP) Device Framework
+# Near Object (NO) Framework

-This project is a framework for interacting with devices which provide secure location, ranging, and proximity services.
+This project is a framework for interacting with short-range devices, providing secure location, ranging, radar, or proximity services.
 There is a particular focus on [IEEE 802.15.4z-2020](https://standards.ieee.org/ieee/802.15.4z/10230/) Ultra-Wideband (UWB) devices using the [Fine Ranging Consortium (FiRa)](https://www.firaconsortium.org/), however, the framework is not limited to this.

 ## Project Structure